spread-ai/docs-comments/docs/module-3/understanding-graphql-mutations.md

      <figcaption>Mutations write to the EI Graph</figcaption>
 </figure>

-The important thing to note with muatations is that changes that are not published only apply to changesets, cahnages that are published apply to datasets as a whole.
-Published changes can be fetched with queries to the dataset, but unpublished changes need a query that reads chabngesets to fetch.
+The important thing to note with mutations is that changes that aren't published only apply to changesets, changes that are published apply to datasets as a whole.
+Published changes can be fetched with queries to the dataset, but unpublished changes need a query that reads changesets to fetch.
 In a more advanced course, we will cover the difference - but in this course we will only apply changes to changesets.

 For example, a GraphQL mutation for creating a battery looks like the following: